Dasabuvir, Ombitasvir, Paritaprevir, and Ritonavirpronounced as (da sa' bue vir) (om bit' as vir) (par'' I ta' pre vir) (ri toe' na vir)

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking dasabuvir, ombitasvir, paritaprevir, and ritonavir, call your doctor.

 - you should know that dasabuvir, ombitasvir, paritaprevir, and ritonavir may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, implants, injections, and intrauterine devices).
-Use another form of birth control while you are taking dasabuvir, ombitasvir, paritaprevir, and ritonavir and for 2 weeks after you stop taking it.
+Use another form of birth control while you are taking dasabuvir, ombitasvir, paritaprevir, and ritonavir and for 2 weeks after your final dose.
 Talk to your doctor about types of birth control that will work for you during and after your treatment with dasabuvir, ombitasvir, paritaprevir, and ritonavir.

 - remember not to drink alcohol within 4 hours of taking dasabuvir, ombitasvir, paritaprevir, and ritonavir extended-release tablets.